Saturday : 5:15 pm (Signed Mass for the Hearing Impaired on the last Saturday of each month)

 I often see cars at Church when there is no Mass.
 Is there social activities during the daytime that I can partake of?

 St. Michael’s is a very active parish.
-The cars that you see here at times other than Mass times may be staff cars, Ministry meetings for parishioners who belong to a ministry, or social activities to which everyone is invited.Once again, speak with Sister Kate…you might be interested in playing Dominoes, or knitting…or even simply reading quietly in our library corner.
+The cars that you see here at times other than Mass times may be staff cars, Ministry meetings for parishioners who belong to a ministry, or social activities to which everyone is invited.Once again, speak with Father Anthony or Deacon Bob.
+You might be interested in playing Dominoes, or knitting…or even simply reading quietly in our library corner.
 Many, many opportunities are available!